gohugoio/hugo/content/templates/ace.md

 	* `{{ partial "foo" . }}`

-One noticable difference between Ace and the others is the inheritance support through [base and inner templates](https://github.com/yosssi/ace/tree/master/examples/base_inner_template).
+One noticeable difference between Ace and the others is the inheritance support through [base and inner templates](https://github.com/yosssi/ace/tree/master/examples/base_inner_template).

 In Hugo the base template will be chosen in the following order: